ROOTBABU/rootbabu.github.io/docs/assets/markdown/solidity.md

 Solidity is similar in appearance to other coding languages such as `C++`, `Python`, and `JavaScript`.
 For example, Solidity programming also has variables, functions, Access  modifiers, arithmetic operations, string manipulation, inheritance, and  many other concepts.

-# Solidity Compiler, Byte Code & ABI, EVM and Etherum Network:
+# Solidity Compiler, Byte Code & ABI, EVM and Ethereum Network:

 To make these items easier, we need to understand how other programming language codes are executed.